T. Shawn Howard

 - Insurance Coverage Disputes

-- After retaining forensic engineer, reached a $200,000.00 resolution on behalf of client against a motorcycle dealership that had failed to fully torque a bolt on his bike’s caliper, causing the motorcycle to suddenly seize during operation, resulting in multiple fractured ribs, two collapsed lungs, and shoulder fractures.
+- Reached $200,000.00 resolution on behalf of client against a motorcycle dealership that had failed to fully torque a bolt on his bike’s front caliper, causing the motorcycle to suddenly seize during operation, resulting in multiple fractured ribs, two collapsed lungs, and shoulder fractures.

-- Represented U.S. Army Major who sustained traumatic brain injury and countless broken bones following a motorcycle collision.
-Filed suit to investigate insurance coverage and collected $60,000.00, the full available coverage from the policies of both the negligent driver and the owner of the vehicle she was operating.
+- Represented U.S. Army Major who sustained traumatic brain injury and several broken bones following a motorcycle crash.
+Collected $60,000.00 – the full available insurance coverage.

-- Represented a Durham woman who sustained permanent facial scarring following a serious T-Bone collision in which the defendant blew through a stop sign.
-Obtained a $50,000.00 settlement, the total amount of available insurance coverage.
+- Represented a Durham woman who sustained permanent facial scarring following a serious T-Bone.
+Obtained $50,000.00 settlement – the total amount of available insurance coverage.

-- Settled a claim for $85,000.00 against a teenage driver who had taken her eyes off the roadway, driven onto the sidewalk, and ran over plaintiff and her boyfriend, causing a disc herniation requiring surgery.
+- $85,000.00 settlement of case against a teenage driver who had driven onto the sidewalk and struck client, causing a lumbar disc herniation.

 - Obtained $109,750.00 of owed Hospital Indemnity Policy funds for client.
 Her claim under a policy purchased by her father had originally been completely denied.
 All owed benefits were paid.

 - Represented a bus passenger against a municipality for a torn quadriceps muscle caused by the negligent operation of the bus.
 Settled the claim for $120,000.00.